-2022 HK\$'000 2021 HK\$'000
+2023 HK\$'000 2022 HK\$'000

 Listed equity securities

-- Hong Kong (notes (i)) 3,301 7,233
+- Hong Kong (notes (i)) 954 3,301

-Unlisted fund (notes (ii)) 27,166 16,398
+Unlisted fund (notes (ii)) 28,017 27,166

+Film rights investments (note (iii)) 3,600

-30,467 23,631
+32,571 30,467

 - (i) The fair values of listed equity securities are determined by reference to their quoted market prices at the end of the reporting period and are categorised as level 1 under fair value measurement hierarchy. - (ii) The fair value of the Group's interests in the fund is determined by reference to its net asset value per share at the end of the reporting period, since the Group has the right to request for redemption of some or all of its interests in the fund at a redemption price, which equals to the net asset value, according to the private placing memorandum of the fund.
-The fair value of the Group's interests in the fund is categorised as level 3 under fair value measurement hierarchy.
+The fair value of the Group's interests in the fund is categorised as level 3 under fair value measurement hierarchy. - (iii) The balance represents the Group's investments in film productions which entitled the Group to predetermined percentage of income to be generated from the films based on the Group's investment portion as specified in respective film rights investments agreements.